Andy-J-marshall/stanningley-bowls/README.md

 If a new player joins or a team is entered into a new league, you'll need to update the details in `stanningleyTeamDetails.py`.

-e.g. a new player would have to be added into the `stanningleyPlayers` array and `stanningleyPlayerResults` dict.
+e.g. a new player would have to be added into the `stanningleyPlayers` list.

 If a player has multiple spellings, enter them into the `duplicateTeamMemberNames` array